 A financial plan helps companies establish guidelines for developing operational and financial plans.
 Key corporate objectives are rationalized and capital investments are considered.
 Objectives are translated into tangible financial targets.
 Investment decisions and targets lead to the creation of integrated financial statements that link financial goals to financial metrics.
-Based on these, organizations can then focus on specific objectives and targets.
+Then the entire organization rallies behind these objectives and targets.